*Scroll to bottom of page to place your own statements or questions

 Are carbon emissions taken into account when carbon farming ?

 Yes all emissions have to be deducted from your Total TOC/SOC on farm.
 We are able to organise an auditor for you which, if you have the required information ready Online, will be very reasonably priced.
+Currently $200.
+All Bimbadeen GHG emissions, trades, donations and change of TOC/SOC are deducted from the total TOC spreadsheet as they happen.

 How do you audit your farm GHG emissions ?